securemailbox/api/README.md

     * port
 * name of the compose cluster
 * domain name for setting up SSL/TLS.
-* an email for setting up with certbot

 Nginx is configured to use default port 80.
 It will use port 443 for TLS if you are running the production version.